garrardkitchen/blog/content/posts/dotnet-stack-and-heap.md

 This week I have been investigating how to reduce memory allocation in a few HTTP APIs.
 I won't go into any explicit work related examples here but I will touch on facets relating to this effort.

-Let's start off by looking at `Reference Types` and `Value types` and how they get allocated into the heap,.
+Let's start off by looking at `Reference Types` and `Value types` and how they get allocated into the Heap,.
 I will also touch on concepts such as boxing and GC pressure.

 Let me start off with some facts:

-- A `Reference types` always get allocated on the heap
+- A `Reference types` always get allocated on the Heap
-- A `Value types` _mostly_ get put on the stack, but _do_ get placed on the heap sometimes.
+- A `Value types` _mostly_ get put on the stack, but _do_ get placed on the Heap sometimes.
-- If `Value type` is hoisted (top level class field) on a class, this gets allocated on the heap along with it's parent.
+- If `Value type` is class field (hoisted top level class field), this gets allocated on the Heap along with it's parent.
-- If `Value type` is boxed, this too gets allocated on the heap
+- If `Value type` is boxed, this too gets allocated on the Heap

 Yikes, confusing yes?